Grinnell College Museum of Art company logo

 The Modernist, I feel is all of my ideas that have encompassed my work in the last 30 years.

 Catherine Opie: You have architecture, you have income disparity, you have Pig Pen's body — I have been making images of Pig Pen's body since 1980, the late 1980s, and he's a dear, dear friend.
 I wanted to show a piece that was of the moment, of what people are thinking about now.
-And I wanted the queer body to exist in a space without saying "this is a queer body."
+And I wanted the Queer body to exist in a space without saying "this is a Queer body."
 I felt that The Modernist was the newest work that I had made that felt like it encompassed all of these ideas in relationship to other bodies of my work.

 Daniel Strong: It's almost like a premonition.
 When you made this work, you had no idea that this was the world we were going to be living in.